suljhana/chat/README.md

 This repository contains examples of using Pipedream's dynamic MCP server.

-## What Makes Pipedream's MCP Server Unique
+## What makes Pipedream's MCP server unique

-Unlike traditional MCP implementations that provide a fixed set of tools, Pipedream's MCP server offers dynamic tools.
-This means that the tools are not pre-defined, but are discovered and configured on-demand.
+Unlike traditional MCP implementations that only provide a fixed set of tools, Pipedream's MCP server offers the ability to identify and load tools dynamically.
+This means that the tools can either be pre-defined, or discovered and configured on-demand.

-This is something that the spec defines, but the clients don't support it yet.
+This type of [tool discovery](https://modelcontextprotocol.io/docs/concepts/tools#tool-discovery-and-updates) is defined in the MCP spec, but most MCP clients don't support yet provide support for it.

-This repo contains examples of how you, as the developer of an MCP client, can use Pipedream's MCP server.
+This repo contains examples of how you, as the developer of an MCP client, can use Pipedream's app-level **or dynamic** MCP server.

 ## High level